lucregrassi/cair-client-naoqi-2.5/README.md

 # CARESSES applications for Nao and Pepper
 This repository contains the CARESSES applications, available for the SoftBank robots Pepper and Nao.
-Open the CARESSES_App application folder in Choregraphe, deploy it on the robot and launch it using one of the following trigger sentences:
+To interact with the CARESSES system, open the DialogueManager application folder in Choregraphe, deploy it on the robot and launch it using one of the following trigger sentences:
 ```
 "Let's talk" or "Connect to the Cloud"
 ```